-I live in Raleigh, North Carolina and currently work as a Product Designer at Transloc, a mission-driven company aiming to make public transit the first choice for all.
+I currently work at K4Connect, a mission-driven company that aims to serve and empower older adults and individuals living with disabilities.
 I am passionate about building empathy within product development teams and bringing together cross-functional teams in order to solve real user problems as an organization.

 Empathizing with users through research (whether large initiatives, or a "just enough" approach): I aim to demystify this stage by inviting product development team members to sit in and participate in the process.